-The commercial sexual exploitation of children is a growing problem in Seattle.
-The Seattle Human Services Department, together with the Seattle Police Department, YouthCare, and a number of other community stakeholders, is working to increase awareness and find solutions.
+Like many cities in America, the commercial sexual exploitation of children is a concern for Seattle.
+The Seattle Human Services Department, together with the Seattle Police Department, and a number of other community stakeholders, is working to increase awareness and find solutions.
 On the following Web pages, you will find information on:

 Defining the Problem

 "Child sex trafficking," "child prostitution," "domestic minor sex trafficking," "commercial sexual exploitation of children," and "prostituted youth" are all terms used to describe situations where children are lured, enticed, manipulated, and forced to participate in a commercial sex act for the monetary gain of pimps or "traffickers."